What we stand for

 Funding should be provided to increase resources at the Valuation Office Agency to properly implement the current business rates guidance for pubs in England and ensure the effective working of the appeals system.

-We believe that pubs should be eligible for business rate relief based on their value as community facilities.
+We believe that pubs and clubs should be eligible for business rate relief based on their value as community facilities.

 We applaud communities which have successfully taken pubs at risk of closure into community ownership.
 Government should make appropriate legal, business and financial assistance available to support communities in this.